 - The firm's São Paulo office appeared in 2004, and Shearman immediately dove into the Brazilian IPO equity boom over the next three years, helping to complete more equity deals in Brazil than any other firm at the time.

-- In 2012, things were hotting up in Mongolia for Shearman, as it advised the Mongolian government on bond offerings worth billions of dollars (the country's debut sovereign bond issue) and acted for several banks as the initial purchasers of $600m of senior notes offered by the Mongolian Mining Corporation (the first international corporate bond issued out of Mongolia).
+- Things were hotting up in Mongolia for Shearman in 2012, as it advised the Mongolian government on bond offerings worth billions of dollars (the country's debut sovereign bond issue) and acted for several banks as the initial purchasers of $600m of senior notes offered by the Mongolian Mining Corporation (the first international corporate bond issued out of Mongolia).

-- In 2013, at the height of Europe's financial crisis, Shearman advised Piraeus Bank – the largest financial group in Greece – on its whopping €8.4 billion recapitalisation.
+- At the height of Europe's financial crisis, Shearman advised Piraeus Bank – the largest financial group in Greece – on its whopping €8.4 billion recapitalisation.

 Shearman & Sterling LLP

 9 Appold Street,